Level 1: Digital Citizenship | Cyber Civics

 UNIT 5: CYBERBULLYING & DIGITAL DRAMA

-This important unit helps students identify cyberbullying, digital drama, and empowers them with strategies to deal with and/or report online cruelty of any kind.
+This important unit helps students identify cyberbullying, digital drama, and empowers them with strategies to protect themselves, their friends, and report cruelty of any kind.

 • Teacher Guide